-Misconception #2: Use five identical
+Misconception #2: Use five identical speakers in a system

-speakers in a system with Pro Logic.
+with Pro Logic.

 A number of companies have released speaker packages consisting of five matching minispeakers (some with a subwoofer).
-This ignores the fact that the surround channels serve different purposes than the front channels thousands and thousands of dollars.
+This ignores the fact that the surround channels serve different purposes than the front channels.